Can Antoine Griezmann pull one over his 'friend' Diego Godin when Barcelona host Inter Milan? | Goal.com

 Godin also has a few sweet memories of the Camp Nou as it was his thunderous header that earned Atletico the league title in 2014, denying Barcelona the opportunity to celebrate a league title in front of their home fans.

 Godin has also played a part in Inter Milan's perfect start to the Serie A season under Antonio Conte.
-They have conceded only one goal in five games.
+They have conceded only two goals in six games.

 Both teams have not had a favourable start to their Champions League campaign as they dropped points on the opening matchday.
 In the absence of Messi, Griezmann will have to take up the mantle of leading Barcelona's attack along with an out-of-form Luis Suarez.
 Can the striker finally break the hoodoo and score past his off-the-pitch confidante Godin or will the defender once again come out on top?